avaframe/AvaFrame/docs/com1DFAAlgorithm.rst

 Initialize fields
 ~~~~~~~~~~~~~~~~~
 All fields (mesh values defined as a raster) are initialized.
 Flow velocity, pressure, peak flow velocity and peak pressures
 are set to zero.
-Flow depth and peak flow depth are set according to the initial particle distribution.
+Flow thickness and peak flow thickness are set according to the initial particle distribution.
 See :py:func:`com1DFA.com1DFA.initializeFields`

 Go back to :ref:`com1DFAAlgorithm:Algorithm graph`